TWINGSISTER/Geogebra-Significant-Figures/README.md

 Another Tool is `FromBaseSci` that takes a string and returns a number.
 The string could be a number in decimal (e.g. "-11.23") or scientific notation (e.g. "-1.123E1").
 The tool with other two tools that are building blocks (FromBaseDec and FromBaseSgn) and an example can be found in file `example-with-library-FromBase-text.ggb`

+Finally the tool `sfround(ntxt,sf)` takes a string `ntxt` that denotes a number in STANDARD NOTATION (not EXPONENTIAL NOTATION) and returns a list `{Coeff,Exp}` for its scientific notation rounded to `sf` digits.
+We assume that sf is smaller or equal to  the number of significant figures in ntxt.
+If not trailing zeros are added but this is not correct.
+This tool follows these steps: first the scientific notation is calculated with sncs and snexp.
+Then, sncs is rounded to sf digits.
+This is done via the `round` built in function that operates on numbers.
+So 0.999 rounded to 2 significant digits gives the number 1 that is the same as 1.0.
+So the result of round is converted back into a string and a string of zeros is added (0000 or 0.000 actually doing what is needed).
+From this restored representation a string of sf significant digits is extracted.
+Note that we are working on numbers like n.dd or   or n.d  or n. with non zero n, so a string of length 2 never shows.
+This number is passed thru sn tool so that results like 9.99 rounded to 2 digits (i.e. 10.) is normalized to 1.0E1.
+The exponent rising from this last step is added to the original one to yeld a correct exponent.